believethehype/nostrdvm/README.md

-# dvm
+# Nostr Data Vending Machine

-Implementation of a DVM in Python
+A basic Implementation of a DVM written in Python